mergermarket/rest-api-guidelines/Guidelines.md

 ```

 - Get by ID should have the ID at the end of the uri e.g. http://localhost:10010/v1/reviews/269
 - Prefer to return results as arrays, even if there is only one item.
-This encourages code resuability where you may be iterating through results
+This means that you only need to implement one code path to deal with responses of the same entity type

 ```
 $ curl http://localhost:10010/v1/reviews/269